DeviPothula/portfolio/README.md

 # Portfolio Website

-This is a **Full Stack Developer Portfolio** built using **Next.js**.
-It showcases my projects, skills, experience, and contact information, providing a glimpse of my expertise in web development.
+This repository contains my personal portfolio.
+It showcases my projects, skills, experience, and contact information, providing a glimpse of my expertise in web development,utilizing modern technologies to create a dynamic and responsive web application.

 ---

 ## 🛠️ Technologies Used

-- **Frontend**: Next.js, React, Tailwind CSS / CSS Modules
+- **Frontend**: Next.js, React, Tailwind CSS
 - **Deployment**: Vercel

 ---